(as of september 2014)

 13.056 n SCC and MCC.
 Deportation of criminal foreigners

-At its meeting of 10 October, the PIC-N, as the first committee to debate the issue, decided to pave the way for the implementation of the deportation initiative by setting out in the law the aims of the 'application initiative', submitted subsequently by the initiators of the deportation initiative which is still pending in parliament.
-At its February meeting, the committee approved the Federal Council's modified draft law, which was adopted by the National Council on 20 March 2014 by 106 votes to 65 with 11 abstentions.
+At its meeting of 10 October 2013, the PIC-N, as the first committee to debate the issue, decided to pave the way for the implementation of the deportation initiative by setting out in the law the aims of the 'application initiative', submitted subsequently by the initiators of the deportation initiative which is still pending in parliament.
+At its meeting in February 2014, the committee approved the Federal Council's modified draft law, which was adopted by the National Council on 20 March 2014 by 106 votes to 65 with 11 abstentions.

 In the second quarter of 2014 the PIC-S will have to decide whether or not to follow the National Council's proposal to directly implement the application initiative in the form of a law.